-BHS provides instruction to students who are Deaf or hard of hearing and reside in Oakland County.
+Bloomfield Hills Schools provides instruction to students who are deaf or hard of hearing and reside in Oakland County.
 Students attend classes with teachers, who have hearing impaired certification, at Fox Hills and Conant preschools, Eastover and Conant elementary schools, East Hills and Bloomfield Hills High School.
-Sign language interpreters are present when students who are Deaf or hard of hearing are included in general education classes at Eastover Elementary, East Hills Middle School, and Lahser High School.
+Sign language interpreters are present when students who are deaf or hard of hearing are included in general education classes at Eastover Elementary, East Hills Middle School, and Lahser High School.

 Bloomfield Hills Schools

 Parent Advisory Committee Representatives:

 Cell – 248.283.9304

 The Oakland County Parent Advisory Committee represents each Local Educating Agency (LEA)/Public School Academy (PSA) within Oakland County.
 Parent representatives have a child/children with a disability(ies) and are appointed by the LEA/PSA and Oakland County School Boards.
 The committee participates in the development and review of the Oakland Schools County Plan for Delivery of Special Education Programs and Services.
 The PAC also provides advisory input on matters regarding improvement of Special Education services within the Intermediate School District (ISD).

 PAC Mission Statement: To ensure a full continuum of services and options to all special education students that maintains excellence and equity and that is ever respectful in providing for the unique needs of each child.